-An Dong Market is an indoor shopping centre which is famous for its abundant collection of fabrics and clothing.
-Shopaholics really have to spend time here, exploring each floor to find various souvenirs like animal figures, carved incense burners and tea sets.
+An Dong Market is an indoor shopping center that is famous for its abundant collection of fabrics and clothing.
+Shopaholics really have to spend time here, exploring each floor to find various souvenirs like animal figures, carved incense burners, and tea sets.
 The parking area itself can load about 500 cars at once.

 9. Dong Khoi Street

 If you are an art lover, you must walk down the Dong Khoi Street.
 It is the best site to buy copies of well-known paintings as well as the unique and authentic masterpieces.
 Importantly, you can have them at very reasonable prices.